Online Education Guidance Docs

 DE Regular & Substantive Interaction

-The federal education code, the ACCJC, the CCCCO, and local BP 4233/AP 4233 require that distance education courses include regular and substantive interaction between the instructor and student, and between students.
+The federal education code, the ACCJC, the CCCCO, local BP 4233/AP 4233, and local AP 4105 require that distance education courses include regular and substantive interaction between the instructor and student, and between students.
 Instructors must initiate regular and substantive interaction with students.
 See Ensuring Regular and Substantive Interaction in Distance Education - FAQs for more information.

 COC Attendance Policy